HugeONotation/AVEL/README.md

 | `vec1x64i`   | `vec2x64i`    |

-Those in the left column are always offered by AVEL and correspond to processing data in a vector fashion.
+Those in the left column are always offered by AVEL and correspond to processing data in a scalar fashion.
 Those in the right colum correspond to populating an 128-bit vector with as many elements of the specified type as possible.